-HUD approved the Recovery Workforce Program on September 15, 2006.
-A Request for Proposals was issued on October 4, 2006; proposals were due to Workforce Commission (WC) on or before November 28, 2006.
-The WC created an evaluation team to review the proposals.
-There were 48 proposals submitted for review amounting to \$165 million.
-The final evaluation of the proposals was due to the WC by December 7th for final approval by December 14th.
+HUD approved the release of funds for the Recovery Workforce Training Program; outlined in Action Plan One, Amendment 2; on September 15, 2006, to provide grants to workforce providers to implement sector based work force training programs to train and place workers into jobs within businesses involved in the six identified recovery sectors.
+Of the \$38 million awarded 54% will serve the Katrina affected areas, 16% benefit the Rita area and 30% covers both regions.
+The RFP issued on October 4, 2006 required proposals to be turned in to the Workforce Commission (WC) on or before November 28, 2006.
+The WC created an evaluation team to review the submitted 48 proposals amounting to \$165 million.
+The final evaluation of the proposals was due to the WC by December 7 for final approval by December 14, 2006.
 Of the 48 proposals submitted 19 were chosen to be funded.
-In March, agreement between WC and OCD-DRU was signed and submitted to OCR.
-Meeting between WC Acting Director and OCD-DRU staff resulted in the completion of template for sub-recipient agreements.
+In March of 2007, an agreement between WC and OCD-DRU was signed and submitted to the Office of Contractual Review (OCR).
+Meeting between WC Acting Director and OCD-DRU staff resulted in the completion of a template for sub-recipient agreements.
+As of June, 2007, all completed agreements submitted by the WC in the previous month have passed contractual review and all agreements are now with the OCD-DRU whose staff is in the process of creating a system of tracking and utilizing the information contained in the agreements to help with future monitoring efforts.
+One of the programs under development by the WC is HeaRTS, which stands for Healthcare Recovery Training System to train and find positions for nearly 1000 people in the healthcare sector.
+It will be starting sometime in July of 2007.